sophieM03/git-workshop/README.md

 Beware, a force commit is risky, you can loose code in the process.

 4. Create a pull request from the GitHub interface, and think about the title and the description, which should contains a QA.
+Don’t forget to target your fork and not `zengularity/git-workflow`.

 ## Review a pull request